racer-rust/racer/README.md

      ```(load "/path/to/racer/editors/racer.el")```

 6. Open a rust file and try typing ```use std::io::B``` and press \<tab\>

+7. Place your cursor over a symbol and hit \<f1\> to jump to the definition

 N.B.
 So far I've only tested this on ubuntu linux + emacs 24